Edinburgh-Software-Engineering-Methods/sem/use-cases/use-case-2.md

 ## CHARACTERISTIC INFORMATION

 ## Goal in Context
-As a user, I want to produce reports of all the countries in a continent organized by largest population to smallest so that population analysis  can be performed.
+As a *user*, I want *to produce reports of all the countries in a continent organized by largest population to smallest* *so that population analysis  can be performed.*

 ## Scope
 Continental population analysis.